-This is how the likes of legal professionals like Joshua Goldstein come into being, that being killing it in an industry which many people might otherwise find hard to believe one could be passionate about.
-As is the case with this leading immigration lawyer, it’s a matter of a meeting of your practical career prospects with your one true passion.
+This is how the likes of legal professionals like Joshua Goldstein come into being, that is killing it in an industry that many people might otherwise find hard to believe one could be passionate about.
+As is the case with this leading immigration lawyer, it’s a matter of meeting your practical career prospects with your one true passion.
 It’s up to you to find the link and you don’t even have to look too hard to actually find it.

 Goldstein is simply a legal professional whose passion for making a difference in people’s lives led him to a career in immigration law, with his passion for making a difference in his immediate community favouring a stable and solid family life in particular.